SiENcE/luis/README.md

 # LUIS: LUIS User Interface System

-**LUIS** (LUIS User Interface System) is a flexible graphical user interface (GUI) framework built on top of the [Löve2D](https://love2d.org/).
-LUIS provides developers with the tools to create dynamic, grid centric, layered user interfaces for games and applications.
+**LUIS** (LUIS User Interface System) is a flexible graphical user interface (GUI) framework built on top of the [Löve2D](https://love2d.org/) game framework.
+LUIS provides developers with the tools to create dynamic, grid-centric, layered user interfaces for games and applications.

 ## Overview